headforwards/VelocityVSTSExtensions/to-do.md

 # Things still to do

+1. Include Done stories that were completed in iteration to Completed count
+2. Add table view to allow us to more easily check the data being plotted
 1. Marketplace icons and information are incorrect or out of date
 2. Allow chart colours to be configured
 3. Can the x axis labels be dropped when there are loads of them - currently they overlap too much